 Behind the clerk, you can see the tobacco shelves on the same eye level of the kids.

 Research shows that kids who visit convenience stores with tobacco marketing more than twice a week are more likely to smoke.

-There are also cheap cigars with flavours and menthol cigarettes which makes smoking more easy for beginners.
+There are also cheap cigars with flavors and menthol cigarettes which makes smoking more easy for beginners.

 The largest neuromarketing experiment ever made

 Martin Lindstrom in his book Buyology explains the details of the largest neuromarketing experiment.

 The researchers choose 32 smokers from 2081 volunteers from US, England, Germany, China, and Japan.

 The purpose of the study was to see what was happening to the brains of smokers when they look at the warning labels.

 Participants went through fMRI.

 fMRI is a powerful machine which measures the small changes in blood flow that occur with brain activity.

 When your brain is operating on a specific task, it demands more fuel- mainly oxygen and glucose.
 The harder the region is working the greater its fuel consumption.

 So during fMRI, when a portion of the brain is in use, that region will light up.

 The results showed that warning labels and fonts on the cigarette packs had no effect on suppressing the smokers cravings at all.
 All those anti-smoking campaigns and billions of dollars that world governments had spent were all a big waste of money.